Ali Karimli: In opposition

 In 1995, the PFA was renamed as the Azerbaijan Popular Front Party (APFP), with Elchibey remaining as its chairman.
 From 1995 till 2000 Karimli was Elchibey's first assistant.
 In the parliamentary elections of 1995 and 2000, he was also elected as a member of parliament.
 In 2000, after Elchibey's death, the APFP broke up into "conservative" and "reformist" wings.
 Karimli became the head of the "reformist" group, which was mostly made up of former activists of the Yurd.

 Since 2003, Karimli has been calling for the creation of a bloc of opposition parties.
 In spring 2005, on Karimli's initiative, the Freedom (Azadıq) bloc of three parties was created, comprising the APFP-reformists, the Equality Party (Müsavat) and the Democratic Party.

-As another attempt against opposition rights, his international passport was confiscated, making Ali Karimli one of the few opposition leaders of the world without a valid international passport.

 Karimli is active in organizing protests that have rattled Baku since March 2011, part of a regional wave of unrest.
 He was interrogated for eight hours by the office of Attorney General Zakir Qaralov on 16 April in connection with the protests.

 In April 2016, after Karimli criticized the Azerbaijani government over its actions during the 2016 Armenian–Azerbaijani clashes, he became a subject of a series of protests (the latest one held on 12 April in front of Karimli's house), allegedly organized by the authorities.
 The protesters also demanded to exile him from the country.
 According to the human rights lawyer Intigam Aliyev, attacks against Karimli are simply diverting attention from truly important issues and testing technologies to distract people's justified anger caused by the serious consequences of wrong decisions.

+On November 29, 2025, Ali Karimli disappeared after security forces raided his apartment and detained him on unspecified charges.
+It was subsequently determined that he was being held in a State Security Forces detention facility and that had had been charged with "actions aimed at the violent seizure of power and forcible change of the constitutional order".
+On 10 June 2026, his pre-trial detention was extended by five months.

 Personal life

-He considers himself an Elchibeyist.
 Ali Karimli married Samara Seyidova in 1991; His first child from this marriage is Türkel Karimli, his second child is Sezen Karimli. while his third child is Timur Karimli.
 The youngest son, Timur Karimli, was born in March 2013.